5 hay fever treatment tips for preventing and treating seasonal allergy symptoms.

 1. Stay inside when pollen counts are high.

-If you’re wondering how to relieve hay fever symptoms, one of the best things you can do is avoid pollen altogether.
-Keep the windows closed and try pollen-rated filters for your home’s heating and air system.
+One of the best things you can do is avoiding pollen altogether.
+Keep your home’s windows closed and use pollen-rated filters for your home’s heating and air system.
 See national pollen count maps to stay informed.

 2. If you go outside, change your clothes when you get back inside.